Layto888/Asteroids/README.md

 # Asteroids
-Asteroid atari game with python and pygame
+Asteroid Atari game demo made with python and pygame, to test and improve the Laylib framwork.